 When the ad on a “print your own t-shirts” search tells them that they can indeed print their own t-shirts, you can expect a qualified visitor clicking through to your site.

 Be enticing and clear about what you can do for the reader.
-You have 2 lines (of 35 characters each) to describe your offer.
+The team at Google Ads refers to this as the "Description," but when you read about general writing and advertising technique, this is the "ad body."
+You have 2 lines (of 90 characters each) to describe your offer.

 Your ad body copy is your shot at getting someone to understand what you offer and then click through to learn more or to take advantage of that offer.
 Anything vague or mysterious can only waste your money on clicks from high bounce rate visitors.

 When you are setting up your account, be prepared with ad variations for different keyword groups.
 This might be a product line or different services.
 For example, your ads for “print your own t-shirts” would be different from your ads for “custom kids t-shirts” since the reader has a specific product in mind.

 High-performing ads get customers to your site, and you pay for them whether or not the visitor buys (or signs up).
 That means to be successful overall, your ads need to point to a strong, relevant landing page that delivers on what the ad promised.

 The great thing about the display URL is that it does not have to be the actual landing page URL.
 You can take advantage of this and use it to your marketing advantage, by creating a display URL like www.mysite.com/keyword-you-searched-for.
 (Any matching keywords in the URL usually get automatically bolded in the results, too!)

 Most sites do keep the same domain in the display URL as in the actual destination URL.
 It’s a good practice.

 We usually accept default settings as the easiest path when starting something new.
 In Google Ads, they aren’t always in your campaign’s best interests and could cost you money.